MatteoOrlandini/Object-Oriented-Programming-Exam/README.md

 ## Features
 This application notifies the user if there are some errors in the various requests.
-For example it the is a wrong field name in a POST body request like:
+For example it the is a wrong field name in a POST body request like "cty":

-> {
+    {
->     "fieldName": "cty",
+        "fieldName": "cty",
->     "operator": "==",
+        "operator": "==",
->     "value": "Bari" }
+        "value": "Bari"
+    }
+The application returns this message:

+>  "message": "The method getCty cannot be found"

 ## UML